stanleyjustin/debian-initial-setup-script/README.md

 This repository is a collection of shell scripts that I have created to make some of the initial setup tasks for Debian easier.
 They have been written for the BASH shell.

-Currently there are three scripts that are in current working order for Debian 10 Buster.
+Currently there are three scripts for use on Ubuntu.
 1. init-setup.sh
 2. jasmine-install.sh
 3. git-setup.sh